-Photographers (as any other creatives), genuinely care about their work.
-The things they create, talk about who they are and what they stand for.
-When they are asked to write content about their photographs and share processes, they become vulnerable.
-Let’s learn how you can twist that into an advantage.
+Photographers (as any other creatives) genuinely care about their work.
+The things they create talk about who they are and what they stand for.
+When asked to write content about their photographs and share processes, they become vulnerable.
+Let’s learn how you can build on that and turn it into an advantage.

 No matter if we do that through photography or painting on a grain of rice, we live in a world where we need stories to complement what we’re doing.